Cynthia A. Wagoner, Municipal Judge

-Payments can be made On-line through citepayusa which accepts Visa, Mastercard, and Discover.
+Payments can be made online through citepayusa which accepts Visa, Mastercard, and Discover.
 A 6% fee is applied.

-In the event there is inclement weather, Bloomfield Municipal Court will follow Bloomfield School closures and delays.
+In the event there is inclement weather, Bloomfield Municipal Court will follow Bloomfield School District's closures and delays.

-If your name appears on the list, please contact the court at: (505) 632-6330 to clear up the warrant.
+If your name appears on the list, please contact the Court at (505) 632-6330 to clear up the warrant(s).

 ⇛ Bloomfield Warrants

-|•||Citations involving Zoning Regulations|
+|•||Citations involving animal incidents.|

-|•||Citations involving Property Maintenance
+|•||Citations involving zoning regulations.|

-When the elected Municipal Judge is unavailable, an alternate judge is assigned.
+When the elected Municipal Judge is unavailable, an Alternate Judge is assigned.

 Alternate Judges have been approved and sworn in by the Bloomfield City Council.
 They receive appropriate training and are under the same requirements as the elected Judge.
 If the presiding Judge is out of the office due to training requirements, illness, or for any other reason, the Alternate Judge assigned will be responsible for all official duties.
 This position is not a full or part-time position; it is an "as needed" position used to avoid Court closures.

 The Municipal Court complies with the Americans with Disabilities Act.
 It is the Defendant or his/her Counsel's obligation to notify the Court Clerk at least five (5) days before any hearing of the anticipated attendance of a disabled person so that appropriate accommodations can be made.